exercism/v3/languages/python/concepts/list-methods/about.md

 ## Copy a List

-Lists are a collection of items which are referenced to an index, hence if you do an assignment of a list object to another variable.
-Any change you make to the assigned variable will also have an impact on the original variable.
+Lists are collections of items which are referenced by an index.
+Therefor, if you do re-assign a list object to another variable, any change you do to the new variable will also impact the original variable.

 ```python
 >>> actual_names = ["Tony", "Natasha", "Thor", "Bruce"]